SharaFigueredo/SharaFigueredo-perfil/README.md

 ## Hello!
-My name is André Diniz and welcome to my profile! :man_technologist:
+My name is Shara Batista and welcome to my profile! :man_technologist:

 - 📈 I love discovering new knowledge!
 - 📚 Currently studying Java, JavaScript, HTML, and CSS, in preparation for a career transition.